Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2.2.
 Oscillations

-• As the latent (shadow) weight $w$ approaches the optimal value $w_\ast$, it starts oscillating around the decision threshold between the quantization levels above $w_\uparrow$ and below $w_\downarrow$ the optimal value, as opposed to converging to the region closer to the optimal value q(w_\ast) $w_\ast$.
+• As the latent weight $w$ approaches the optimal value $w_\ast$, it starts oscillating around the decision threshold between- quantization level above the optimal value ($w_\uparrow$) and below ($w_\downarrow$)

 • When input is fixed, quantized weight will induce positive/negative gradients regardless of whether optimal weight is above/below the threshold.
 Therefore, weights oscillate near the threshold rather than the optimal value.